Khaifara/Klafisikasi_Jeruk_Faiz_Kece/README.md

 # Klafisikasi_Jeruk_Khaifara
 This is an interactive website with streamlit about the types of oranges.
 - Step by Step
-- lakukan load dataset
+- Load the dataset
-- lakukan exploratory data analysis (EDA)
+- Perform exploratory data analysis (EDA)
-- buat visualisasi menggunakan scatter plot
+- Create a visualization using a scatter plot
-- lakukan pembuatan model machine learning menggunakan LogisticRegression
+- Create a machine learning model using Logistic Regression
-- tampilkan hasil prediksi
+- Display the prediction results
-- simpan model
+- Save the model
-- buat aplikasi web menggunakan Streamlit
+- Create a web application using Streamlit